 The cheapest business class flights to Toronto from London we found for a client last month were for an amazing £1,451 return.
 To get today’s best price simply complete the form on this page and we’ll get back to you quicker than you can say CN Tower!

-Average flight time from London to Toronto: 6 hours 40 minutes
+Average flight time, business class to Toronto from London: 6 hours 40 minutes

-Airlines flying direct from London to Toronto: Air Canada, British Airways
+Airlines with direct business class flights to Toronto from London: Air Canada, British Airways

 Airports in Toronto: Toronto Pearson International, Hamilton, Kitchener/Waterloo, Toronto Island

 Distance from London to Toronto: 3,580 miles